David Justh

 Client: Nuance, a Microsoft company

-Features: B2B, product strategy, medical technology, healthcare, workplace culture, research (foundational, formative)
+Features: Product strategy, medical technology, healthcare, risk assessment, workplace culture, research (foundational, formative), experience mapping

 Saving money through the evaluation of nurses’ attitudes toward AI-powered speech technology